Help wanted: $78,000 a year to taste candy while sitting on your couch – KION546

 Candy Funhouse, based outside of Toronto, is headed by a quartet of 20- and 30-something siblings who grew up in the area and whose parents owned donut shops and a local restaurant.

-“My brother Mo, a candyhead, founded it and my mother was employee no. 2,” said Hejazi, adding that he and a younger sister and brother later joined the firm.
+“My brother Mo, a candyhead, founded it in 2018 and my mother was employee no. 2,” said Hejazi, adding that he and a younger sister and brother later joined the firm.

 The family hoped to differentiate their company from other highly successful online and brick-and-mortar competitors such as Mars, Hershey and Amazon with a “weird” mix of products, no minimum orders — “we’ll sell one lollipop” — and a strong push on social media.